Water Industry Regulation Transformation

 The Water Industry Regulation Transformation Programme was launched in 2023.
 It sets out measures to transform the way we regulate the water industry to uncover non-compliance and drive better performance.
-We have already completed the first tranche of recruitment of Environment Officers into new teams, and developed systems that improve the way we process data into regulatory intelligence.

 World water tech innovation summit speech